IBM/docker101/lab2.md

 # Step 1: Create a python app (without using Docker)

-1. Run the following command to create a file named `app.py` with a simple python program.
+1. Run the following command to create a file named `app.py` with a simple python program. (copy-paste the entire code block)

 ```bash
 echo 'from flask import Flask